 This chart has four separate tabs that you can view, showing usage by day or week (depending on the duration you've selected).

 - Users: Shows the total number of user sessions over the selected period of time.
 Each user session represents a distinct period of time when a customer interacted with your app.
 Each user session is considered to end after a period of inactivity, so a single customer could have multiple user sessions over the same day or week.
 The total number of Active users (any customer using the app that day or week) and New users (a customer who used your app for the first time that day or week) are also shown.
+Note that if you have applied any filters to the page, you won't see New users in this chart.

 - Devices: Shows the number of daily devices used to interact with your app by all users.